 Journey of Hope

 The Journey of Hope is a cross country bike ride to raise money and awareness for people with disabilities.
 JOH is undertaken by Pi Kapps from chapters across the nation, with Omega as one of the leading participants.
 In each of the last three years, the chapter has had 10 or more JOH team members, the first such accomplishment in history.
 The chapter’s first rider was in 1991 – Brian Carlson.
-The Purdue chapter has had 85 participants in the summer-long event including one in 2022 – Matthew Keogh.
-Thus far we have two riders for the 2023 committed to ride in the Journey of Hope – Michael Barth and Nick Reid.
+The Purdue chapter has had 87 participants in the summer-long event including Nick Reid and Nate Parker in 2023.

 Similar to the Journey of Hope, a month-long shorter Gear Up Florida event established in 1997, occurs each May.
-The chapter has sent 13 members on this ride throughout the state.
-In 2022, Andrew Davis, Andrew Eichmeier and Tyler Wagner will participate.
+The chapter has sent 14 members on this ride throughout the state.
+In 2023, Josh Ciesar participated.